fashaikh/SlackOutputBinding/readme.md

 #### To run in Azure, run the ARM Template found in azuredeploy.json and then fill in the app settings with the following values:
 - FunctionApp Name : The name of the function App you want to create
 - AWSAccessKeyID : With access to the AWS S3 storage account
-- AWSSecretAccessKey : Password for the AWS S3 Access Key
+- AWSSecretAccessKey : Secret for the AWS S3 Access Key.
+Follow these instructions to get these secrets https://www.cloudberrylab.com/resources/blog/how-to-find-your-aws-access-key-id-and-secret-access-key/
-- BucketName : Functions demo
+- BucketName : Name of the S3 bucket you plan to use. eg functions-demo
 - OcpApiKey : from Microsoft Cognitive Services.
 Get yours here https://labs.cognitive.microsoft.com/en-US/sign-up?ReturnUrl=/en-us/subscriptions